Skip to Main Content

 The Shanghai Steakhouse in Context

 Shanghai now has a competitive field of Western red-meat restaurants at the ¥¥¥ price level.
-Shaughnessy, Stonesal, and The Meat each occupy adjacent positions in that peer set.
-What differentiates 1515 is less about the meat itself and more about the depth of the cellar it has assembled across two decades of operation.
+Shaughnessy, Stonesal, and The Meat each occupy adjacent positions in that comparable set.
+What differentiates 1515 is less about the meat itself and more about the depth of the cellar it has assembled.
 A list of 155 selections backed by 1,335 bottles in inventory is an unusual commitment for a restaurant of this format in this market.

 Entering the Room

 Hotel steakhouses in Chinese cities tend toward the monumental: high ceilings, dark timber panelling, imported marble, and lighting rigs designed to make a cut of beef look its most expensive self.
-The Jing'An building on Yan'an Road is a known Shanghai landmark in the city's western district, and 1515 occupies dining space within that footprint in a manner consistent with the hotel's overall register.
+1515 occupies dining space within the Jing'An hotel on Yan'an Road in a manner consistent with the property's overall register.
 The address places guests in Jing'An, one of Shanghai's most consistently upmarket dining districts, within reach of the neighbourhood's broader restaurant concentration.
-For orientation on what else Jing'An and the wider city offers, the full Shanghai restaurants guide maps the scene by area and cuisine type.

 The Dry-Aging Argument